SkyRoW/warehouse-tool/README.md

  **GET /warehouse/items** - fetch items in warehouse
 Params:

-isCompleteXml - adds/removes starting and ending SHOP tags, limit - tells how many items we want to fetch (if not present we are fetching all), warehouseCode - filter results by warehouse, lastUpdate - filter results by lastUpdate (takes ones that are newer)
+isCompleteXml - adds/removes starting and ending SHOP tags

+limit - tells how many items we want to fetch (if not present we are fetching all)

+warehouseCode - filter results by warehouse

+lastUpdate - filter results by lastUpdate (takes ones that are newer)

  **GET /warehouse/sets** - fetch sets in warehouse